Join Lemons-Aid Learning

 What happens next:

-This role is for a builder, not a maintainer.
-For someone who sees math as beautiful and wants to help students see it too.
-For someone who believes teaching is discipleship and every lesson is an opportunity to point students toward their Creator.
+We’re looking for a builder, not a maintainer.
+Someone who sees math as beautiful and wants to help students see it too.
+Someone who believes teaching is discipleship and every lesson points students toward their Creator.

 (Part Time)